LucasVieira4/online-tictactoe/README.md

 - ## views.py
   Contains server-side logic for handling HTTP requests and rendering responses.
 This is the core of the application, as it processes requests and sends back appropriate responses.

+## How to run the application:
+First thing, we need python3 and django installed.
+Then, we need django channels:
+`pip install channels`

 ## I loved taking CS50w.
 I am Lucas and this is my project!
 Thank you!